osa-ora/ocp-network-policy-demo/README.md

 ]'
 ```

-Once it is up and running, install the DB schedma for our application:
+Once it is up and running, install the DB schema for our application:

 ```
 //once the POD up and running ...